louchesprocket/pgnutil/README.md

 will output every drawn game from the file mygames.pgn wherein both players are listed in the file myplayers.txt.
 The latter is a simple text file listing player names, one per line.

+Position searches are performed with the "-mpos" (match position) option, where the parameter is in Standard Algebraic Notation.
+For example:

+``pgnutil -mpos '1.d4 Nf6 2.c4 c5' -i mygames.pgn``

+### Replacing

 The "-r" option performs replacements on the game text.
 For example, to replace every instance of 'Quazar' from the file mygames.pgn with 'Quazar 0.4 x64':

 ``pgnutil -r '.*/Quazar/Quazar 0.4 x64' -i mygames.pgn``